highly-constrained non-convex optimization and uncertainty quantification

 - mystic.math.distance [tools for measuring distance and norms]

 - mystic.math.stats [tools related to distributions]

 Solver and model API definitions are found here:

 mystic also provides several convience scripts that are used to visualize models, convergence, and support on the hypercube.
 These scripts are installed to a directory on the user’s $PATH, and thus can be run from anywhere:

-mystic to do research that leads to publication, we ask that you acknowledge use of mystic by citing the following in your publication:
+If you use mystic to do research that leads to publication, we ask that you acknowledge use of mystic by citing the following in your publication:

 M.M.
 McKerns, L. Strand, T. Sullivan, A. Fang, M.A.G.
-Aivazis, "Building a framework for predictive science", Proceedings of the 10th Python in Science Conference, 2011; http://arxiv.org/pdf/1202.1056 Michael McKerns, Patrick Hung, and Michael Aivazis, "mystic: highly-constrained non-convex optimization and UQ", 2009- ; http://trac.mystic.cacr.caltech.edu/project/mystic
+Aivazis, "Building a framework for predictive science", Proceedings of the 10th Python in Science Conference, 2011; http://arxiv.org/pdf/1202.1056 Michael McKerns, Patrick Hung, and Michael Aivazis, "mystic: highly-constrained non-convex optimization and UQ", 2009- ; https://uqfoundation.github.io/project/mystic

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.